Steps To Enter The U.S. On An F-1 or J-1 Visa

 In order to check-in online, once you have arrived to the U.S., please follow the step-by-step instructions outlined below:

-1. Log in ISS Student Portal.
-Your Pace University credentials (user name and password) will provide access to ISS Student Portal
+1. Log in ISS Connect.
+Your Pace University credentials (user name and password) will provide access to ISS Connect.

 3. On the check-in page you will be directed to reporting your arrival to the U.S. by uploading the following documents identifying you and serving as evidence of your arrival